LIVEABOARD SEARCH

 • For premium spirits, we recommend bringing your preferred brands, as liquor is subject to high import duties.

-To ensure we accommodate your needs, please note any special dietary requirements at the time that you submit your guest information form.
+To ensure the Komodo Aggressor caters your needs, please note any special dietary requirements at the time that you submit your guest information form.
 Please note that due to our remote location, some dietary or beverage preferences may not be available.

 DEPARTURE SCHEDULE & PRICES